► All-new second-generation electric Kia Niro tested

 ► Smarter inside and out, and slightly bigger

-It may look like the old Niro’s been given some major styling upgrades to make it look a bit more like the company’s highly acclaimed electric-only EV6, but this is in fact the all-new second-generation Niro, replacing the car introduced in 2016 and facelifted in 2020.
+It may look like the old Niro’s been given some major styling upgrades to make it look a bit more like the company’s highly acclaimed electric-only EV6, but this is in fact the all-new second-generation electric car.
+This new Niro replaces the car introduced in 2016 and facelifted in 2020.

 We’ve driven both this Niro EV and its hybrid siblings – you can read the review of those here.

 More than meets the eye.
 So, as well as the bodywork getting a new nose more in line with other 2022 Kias, and the choice of contrast rear pillars like the EV6’s, the new Niro EV actually sits on a different platform, shared with other Hyundai Group cars not sold in the UK.
 Whereas the EV6 (and the Hyundai Ioniq 5, and a queue of other electric cars arriving from the Hyundai group) has an electric-only platform, this takes the same approach as the previous Niro – one set of underpinnings that can be used for all three versions.
 It’s a platform that already underpins cars built for developing markets, so don’t go thinking it’s unproven.

 Whereas the hybrids have an engine under the bonnet, in the EV that space is occupied by a permanent magnet synchronous electric motor.
 As a result, the Niro is front-wheel drive, which is unusual in a modern EV.
 It gets its power from a new battery, slightly lighter but slightly bigger-capacity than before (64.8 vs 64kWh).

 The new chassis has a 20mm longer wheelbase, and the body is a little longer and wider.